jhkim-econ/jhkim-econ.github.io/_pages/about.md

 ## Hello!
 I'm Junghwan Kim

 I’m a legislative research officer at the National Assembly of South Korea with a decade of experience in economic analysis and policy evaluation.

-I previously served as an economic analyst at the [National Assembly Budget Office (NABO)](https://korea.nabo.go.kr/naboEng/main/main.do), Korea’s premier nonpartisan fiscal research institution.
+After completing a B.A. in Economics and Business Administration at Seoul National University, I served as an economic analyst at the [National Assembly Budget Office (NABO)](https://korea.nabo.go.kr/naboEng/main/main.do), Korea’s leading nonpartisan institution for fiscal policy research and economic analysis.

+There, I collaborated with PhD-level economists to lead evaluations of budget programs and regulatory interventions.
+This experience deepened my interest in linking empirical evidence with institutional context to better understand the structural forces that shape economic policy and household decision-making.

 ---